Welcome to The Preschool Rooms

 The preschool years are a new and exciting time for children.
 They are exploring their environment, learning new skills and beginning to develop close friendships with their classmates.
 The Preschool classrooms are a busy place to be.
 We go all out to provide fun and educational opportunities that will allow your child to learn through play and develop the skills necessary for moving on to Kindergarten.

 Like our Toddler rooms, Preschool age children are also grouped into two classrooms.
 The younger children (2.9 years to 4 years) are downstairs.
-Once reaching four years of age, they then move upstairs for a more specialized curriculum which better prepares them for Kindergarten.
+Once reaching four years of age, they then move to our Pre-Kindergarten rooms for a more specialized curriculum which better prepares them for Kindergarten.